dimitri/pgloader/pgloader.1.md

     Transform a simple array of unsigned bytes to the PostgreSQL bytea Hex Format representation as documented at
     http://www.postgresql.org/docs/9.3/interactive/datatype-binary.html

+  - *sqlite-timestamp-to-timestamp*

+    SQLite type system is quite interesting, so cope with it here to produce timestamp literals as expected by PostgreSQL.
+That covers year only on 4 digits, 0 dates to null, and proper date strings.

+  - *sql-server-uniqueidentifier-to-uuid*

+    The SQL Server driver receives data fo type uniqueidentifier as byte vector that we then need to convert to an UUID string for PostgreSQL COPY input format to process.

+  - *unix-timestamp-to-timestamptz*

+    Converts a unix timestamp (number of seconds elapsed since beginning of 1970) into a proper PostgreSQL timestamp format.

 ## LOAD MESSAGES